Djayden-R/Heating-Panel-Customisation/README.md

 ## How to install firmware

-The firmware isn't done at the time of writing, but as soon as I am done testing I will update the ```device.py```
+> The firmware isn't done at the time of writing, but as soon as I am done testing I will update the ```device.py```

 To install the firmware use a program like Thonny IDE and upload all of the files ending in ```.py``` inside the Firmware folder and rename ```Device.py``` to main.py

 ## BOM

+> USD prices are at the time of writing, use  a currency converter for more accurate USD prices

 | Item | Description | Amount | Already owned | Cost (€) | Cost (US$) | URL | Image |
 |------|-------------|--------|---------------|----------|------------|-----|-------|